How to Start a Property Management Company in Illinois

 This phase marks a pivotal point in your business development.
 Setting prices too low might compromise your credibility and perpetually leave you struggling to cover expenses.
 Pricing too high could deter potential high-value clients.

-We advise taking this market analysis a step further by delving into not only competitive prices but also the unique fees and payment structures prevalent in the industry.
-These fees can vary by city, necessitating a targeted approach in your research rather than relying solely on general online guidelines.
+We advise taking this market analysis a step further by delving into not only competitive prices but also the unique fees and payment structures prevalent in the Illinois property management industry.

 When establishing your pricing structure, consider the following fees: